-2014-2016 PCS Results.
-In February 2014, we established the target and range for cumulative revenue growth rate, three-year adjusted operating ROE and three-year Relative ROE for the period beginning in 2014 at levels that were consistent with our intermediate-term goals for those measures.
-The payout results for the 2014-2016 PCS grants were determined in late April 2017 and payments were made in May 2017.
-The following table describes the PCS payouts for the 2014-2016 performance period:
+2015-2017 PCS Results.
+In February 2015, we established the target and range for the following PCS performance measures: (1) three-year adjusted operating ROE; (ii) three-year Relative ROE; and (iii) three-year revenue growth rate, for the period beginning in 2015 at levels that were consistent with our intermediate-term goals for those measures.
+The payout results for the 2015-2017 PCS grants were determined in late April 2018 and payments were made in May 2018.
+The following table describes the PCS payouts for the 2015-2017 performance period: